What is your typical process for working with a new customer?

 What types of customers have you worked with?

 The "type" of customers we most commonly work for are hardworking people who value the image their property reflects on their customers, their guests, their family, other families, or just as a positive impact on their local community.
-We work with many types of residential and select commercial clients who value projecting a clean and well kept appearance as respecting their neighbors and community.
+We work with many types of residential, small business, and commercial clients who value projecting a clean and well kept appearance as respecting their neighbors and community.
 Our customers ensure their property not only looks good but provides security where they control how accessible every area is according to their comfort while inside or outside.
 Our business customers often have specific themes or traffic templates designed for efficiency or customer comfort or both while maintaining low maintenance and durability.
 Our residential clients are almost always ongoing lawn maintenance clients delegating many other outdoor responsibilities to us but still following their specific property plan they can enjoy.
 With all maintenance clients we aim to keep everything as easy and low key as possible where clients can enjoy the confidence that no problems will "pop up" for them and we capably handle anything long before it could present as a problem.
 We are retained to make everything easier and/or more enjoyable preventing worry and frustration for our client.
 The most valued services for all customers is Ongoing Lawn Maintenance (mowing, trimming, edging, clipping cleanup), Spring/Fall Cleanups (including pruning, mulching, fertilization, rolling/aerating turf, and debris removal), and material installations (Patio's/retaining walls/walkways, tree's/shrubs/plants, irrigation systems, NDS drainage solutions, or any product or structure outdoors).

 Ongoing lawn maintenance includes weekly/as needed services mowing all turf area's, and trimming any area inaccessible to the mowers providing a consistent and freshly manicured appearance.
 We also edge all the borders between the turf area's and any hard surfaces, and meticulously clean the entire service area every service.
 As a lawn maintenance client you will receive a 10 point detailed description/standard operating practices and procedures provided by MLL every service.